iabhishe-k/DocMind/README.md

 | **Answer Relevancy** | Does the answer actually address the question? | 0.889 |
 | **Context Recall** | Did retrieval find the chunks needed to answer correctly? | 0.717 |

-Context recall at 0.717 is the weakest metric — expected with pure dense retrieval.
-Queries involving specific keywords, numbers, or proper nouns are where dense search underperforms.
-This is the primary motivation for adding hybrid search.
-Scores will be updated after each improvement.

-Scores are computed once and saved to `data/eval/ragas_scores.json` — no repeated API calls on subsequent runs.

 ---

 ## 📁 File Structure